Tech Duel

 Is OpenSearch just a free version of Elasticsearch?

 Not exactly.
 OpenSearch is a fork of Elasticsearch 7.10, so it started from the same codebase, but the two projects have diverged meaningfully since 2021.
-OpenSearch is Apache 2.0 licensed and free with no restrictions, while self-managed Elasticsearch is source-available under SSPL and the Elastic License v2.
-OpenSearch has added its own features (neural search, fine-grained access control in the free tier) that Elasticsearch does not have, and Elasticsearch has added features (ELSER v2, cross-cluster replication improvements) that OpenSearch has not yet replicated.
+OpenSearch is Apache 2.0 licensed and free with no restrictions.
+Self-managed Elasticsearch is triple-licensed since September 2024 under AGPLv3, SSPL, and the Elastic License v2, so a genuine OSI-approved open-source option (AGPL) is available again, though it carries its own network-copyleft obligations Apache 2.0 doesn't have.
+OpenSearch has added its own features (neural search, fine-grained access control in the free tier) that Elasticsearch does not have, and Elasticsearch has added features (BBQ quantization, ELSER v2) that OpenSearch has not fully matched.
 They are now genuinely different products with different strengths.

 Can I use OpenSearch on Google Cloud or Azure?